 Accepting Healthy Volunteers?

 - Participant must have an advanced solid tumor and must not be a candidate for surgical resection or other approved therapeutic regimen known to provide clinical benefit.
 For dose escalation, the participant may have been previously treated with a programmed cell death 1 (PD-I) targeting agent.
 For dose expansion, the participant must be PD-I/PD-L1 targeting agent naïve.
-For Part 2 ABBV-181 in combination with rovalpituzumab tesirine, the participant must be have SCLC with progressive disease and have failed platinum containing therapy and be PD-1/PD-L1 targeting agent naïve.
+For Part 2 ABBV-181 in combination with rovalpituzumab tesirine, the participant must have SCLC with progressive disease and have failed platinum containing therapy and be PD-1/PD-L1 targeting agent naïve.
 For Part 3 ABBV-181 in combination with venetoclax, the participant must have locally advanced or metastatic NSCLC and received no more than four lines of therapy in an advanced or metastatic setting and has progressed on no more than one PD-1/PD-L1 containing therapy.

-- Participant has an Eastern Cooperative Oncology Group (ECOG) Performance Status of 0 to 2 for Monotherapy and 0 to 1 for ABBV-181 in combination with rovalpituzumab tesirine cohort (Part 2) and ABBV-181 in combination with venetoclax (Part 3).
+- Participant has an Eastern Cooperative Oncology Group (ECOG) Performance Status of 0 to 2 for the monotherapy cohort and an ECOG 0 to 1 for ABBV-181 in combination with rovalpituzumab tesirine cohort (Part 2) and ABBV-181 in combination with venetoclax (Part 3).

 - Participants have adequate bone marrow, renal, hepatic and coagulation function.

 - Participant has received anticancer therapy including chemotherapy, immunotherapy, radiation therapy, biologic, herbal therapy, or any investigational therapy within a period of 5 half-lives, prior to the first dose of ABBV-181 or Rovalpituzumab Tesirine or venetoclax.

 - For ABBV-181 plus rovalpituzumab tesirine therapy (Part 2), participant must not have had prior exposure to Rovalpituzumab Tesirine or a pyrrolobenzodiazepine (PBD) based drug.

 - Participant has unresolved adverse events greater than grade 1 from prior anticancer therapy except for alopecia.